-A good way to get a feel for how it is done is to tune up VHF channel 13 (156.650 MHz) in a busy port or Vessel Traffic Services (VTS) on VHF channel 12 (156.600 MHz) or channel 05A (156.250 MHz) in most U.S. major ports and just listen!
+A good way to get a feel for how it is done is to tune up the Bridge to Bridge Navigation Frequency - VHF channel 13 (156.650 MHz) or Vessel Traffic Services (frequencies vary) in a busy port and just listen!
 These are for the most part professional mariners and while not every transmission is text book correct, you will quickly realize virtually every communication is short and on point.
 This is exactly what the recreational boating community needs on the already crowded hailing and non-commercial frequencies.

-So you may want to think about some of these things the next time you call your buddy John on the radio to tell him how Aunt Tilly got hammered and fell into the fire pit at last Sunday’s BBQ.
+So you may want to think about some of these things the next time you call your buddy "John" on the radio to tell him how Aunt Tilly got hammered and fell into the fire pit at last Sunday’s BBQ.
 Meanwhile the rest of the boating world is waiting to pass their traffic on the channel and could really care less about Aunt Tilly.
-And truth be told, your friend John . . ., he probably doesn’t give much of a rat’s ass either . . . since you didn’t invite him to the BBQ.
+And truth be told, your friend John . . ., he probably doesn’t give much of a rat’s ass either . . . since you obviously didn’t invite him to the BBQ.